xcart/xcart-docs/_pages/kb_en/setting_up_x-cart_5_environment/speeding_up_your_store.md

 ## Step 6\.
 Use Query Cache (MySQL)

+{% note warning %}
+Applicable for X-Cart 5.6.x and earlier.
+{% endnote %}

 MySQL provides a convenient feature that can be used to speed up any queries to the database - Query Cache.
 To get an optimized and speedy response from your MySQL server, you may want to add the following configuration directives to your MySQL server:

 ```php